storacha/RFC/rfc/container-release-process.md

 A few things worth getting right:

-**Multi-architecture builds** rely on QEMU for ARM64 emulation and Buildx for parallel builds.
+**Multi-architecture builds** rely on Buildx for parallel builds.
-The publish jobs need both; PR builds can skip QEMU since they only target amd64.
+With Alpine as the runtime base, the `nobody` user, and Go cross-compilation in the build stage, the runtime stage contains no `RUN` commands — only metadata operations like `COPY`, `USER`, and `ENTRYPOINT`.
-With Alpine as the runtime base and Go cross-compilation in the build stage, QEMU does very little work — `adduser` is the only emulated command in the production image.
+This means QEMU is not required for multi-platform builds; the CI workflow needs only Buildx.

 **Caching** should use GitHub Actions cache (`type=gha`) with `mode=max` to export all layers.
 PR builds should read from cache but not write to it.